pyoncord/Bunny/README.md

     3. Point "Module location" to the downloaded PyonXposed's path (e.g. `/storage/emulated/0/Download/app-release.apk`)
     4. Return to main screen and install!

+> [!IMPORTANT]
+> You may need to allow the Vendetta Manager to install apps.
+To do this, tab and hold the app icon, open the app info and in the advanced section, enable the option to install unknown apps.

 ## iOS
 > [!NOTE]
 > At the time of writing, iOS support has a lower priority than Android.
 This is due to the fact that developing for iOS is very demanding.\